absoludity/vc-experiment/README.md

 of defining composite models.
 We can undo that with 0.7, assuming we can add the predicates as in this example, using Jargon or otherwise with post-processing of Jargon output (or some other strategy).

+TODO:
+- [ ] Create issue / improvement PR for jsonld-cli to avoid devs making wrong assumptions
+- [ ] Verify we can add predicates to contexts in Jargon or work with Alistair to find a solution there.

 ## Commands